whisperrnote/whisperrnote/PITCH.md

-# WhisperRNote – Your Ideas, Superpowered (and Actually Yours)
+# Whisperrnote – Your Ideas, Superpowered (and Actually Yours)

 Imagine if Notion, ChatGPT, and a personal vault had a baby that respected your privacy, never held your thoughts hostage, and helped you think clearer, faster, and braver.
-That’s WhisperRNote.
+That’s Whisperrnote.

 ## In Plain Words
-WhisperRNote is where you:
+Whisperrnote is where you:
 - Turn a fuzzy thought into a polished note in seconds with built‑in AI.
 - Keep ownership of everything because your data is anchored with web3 tech (no silent lock-in, no data mining).
 - Collaborate, brainstorm, and grow an actual knowledge base that *feels alive*.

 ## Why It’s Different (Not Just Another “AI Notes App”)
 **Most apps either farm your data or overwhelm you.
-WhisperRNote does neither.** It quietly:
+Whisperrnote does neither.** It quietly:
 1. **Helps you start** – Stuck?
 Type a seed like “urban farming” and get a structured draft (title, body, tags) you can immediately refine.
 2. **Keeps going when others fail** – Multiple AI brains under the hood.
 If one model stumbles, a fallback answers.
 You don’t even notice the switchover.
 3. **Respects your sovereignty** – Notes aren’t trapped in a corporate silo; web3 integration means your content path can be verifiable and portable.